INVESTMENT STAPLES

 Where value is created:

-The extraction and primary processing of natural resources and raw materials.
+The extraction and processing of natural resources within appropriate regulatory and licensing frameworks.

 Where value is created: